 One key challenge that writers of research articles due for submission is plagiarism.
 If the paper you are submitting to the peer-reviewed journal has an excessive amount of plagiarism or lifted text, your paper will most likely be rejected by the journal.
 This is because many journal publishers are getting tougher on articles including plagiarised text.Let's see what Nature - another major peer-reviewed journal - says:

-At the Ultimate Proofreader, we provide a professional paraphrasing and rewriting service done by human editors, not software or tools.
+The Ultimate Proofreader is a UK-based proofreading services provider.
+At the Ultimate Proofreader, we also provide a professional paraphrasing and rewriting service performed by human editors, not software or tools.
 This service will be of the most benefit to you if you have cited in your article from other sources and you are worried you did not nail your rewrite.
-We will simply help you lay your fears about plagiarism to rest.